Charadrius melodus Ord, 1824 observed in Canada by Steven McGrath via iNaturalist

 3. Upload

-Uploading your source file to the IPT is easy: go to your resource overview page > Source Data and click Choose File.
-You might want to compress/zip your source file first to improve the upload speed of large files.
+NOTICE: You might want to compress/zip your source file first to improve the upload speed of large files.
 The IPT will unzip them automatically once received.
-Follow the IPT manual for more detailed instructions (including the option to use multiple source files or to upload via a direct database connection).
+Follow the IPT manual for more detailed instructions, including the option to use multiple source files or to upload via a direct database connection.

 Once your source file has been uploaded correctly, a source file detail page will be shown (see an example screenshot in the IPT manual), displaying how the IPT has interpreted your file (number of columns, rows, header rows, character encoding, delimiters, etc.).
-Click the preview button to verify everything is correct, then click save.
+Click on the Edit button of your source file, and click Options > Preview button to verify everything is correct, then click Save.

 4. Darwin Core Mapping

 This is why we are here to help!
-Contact us to arrange a phone or online call to guide you through the steps, review your mapping, suggest terms and help you repeat steps 2-4 until the mapping is just right.
+Contact us to guide you through the steps, review your mapping, suggest terms and help you repeat steps 2-4 until the mapping is just right.

 5. Add metadata